Department of Archaeology

-She has a BSc in Archaeology from the University of Bradford in West Yorkshire, where her dissertation reviewed improvements in techniques of age estimation and sex assessment for a collection of human remains from the medieval cemetery of Box Lane, Pontefract.
+Becky has a BSc in Archaeology from the University of Bradford.
+Her dissertation reviewed improvements in techniques of age estimation and sex assessment for a collection of human remains from the medieval cemetery of Box Lane, Pontefract.

-Prior to taking up this position she was studying for her Masters; an MSc in Zooarchaeology from the University of York.
-Her dissertation was an assessment of an assemblage of microfaunal remains from Thaw Head Cave near Ingleton, North Yorkshire, in the hopes of enabling both climate and environmental reconstructions of the landscape outside of the cave.
+Following this, she undertook a MSc in Zooarchaeology at the University of York.
+Her dissertation assessed an assemblage of microfaunal remains from Thaw Head Cave near Ingleton, North Yorkshire, with the aim of enabling both climate and environmental reconstructions of the landscape outside of the cave.

 Previous work in archaeology includes a year working for the commercial archaeological company West Yorkshire Archaeological Services (WYAS) based in Morley, Leeds; six months working for the Landscape Research Centre as a commercial archaeologist, and a year work placement as part of her undergraduate programme.
 The placement was split between the Biological Anthropology Research Centre (BARC), based at the University of Bradford, working with collections of human remains; and the University of York as a consultant Zooarchaeologist under Professor Terry O’Connor.